 - Feel free to substitute any of the veggies with what you have on hand.
 Don’t have carrots?
 Use sweet potato or butternut squash.

-- Make my Glowing Skin Soup next!
+- Make my Glowing Skin Soup or Three Bean 20-Minute Chili for your next cozy meal!

 How to Store